 - first by placing a coating on the window

 - secondly by using a gas to create an insulation barrier.

-Low-E is a coating placed on the glass that reflects radiant heat back into the atmosphere during summer months, while allowing the sun’s heat to penetrate into the house during the winter months, thus keeping the house warmer when it’s needed most.
+Low-E is a coating placed on the glass that reflects radiant heat back into the atmosphere during the summer months, while allowing the sun’s heat to penetrate into the house during the winter months, thus keeping the house warmer when it’s needed most.
 It also provides UV protection for furniture and carpets.

 For the consumer, there are a number of measures that rate windows and decipher the mystery.
 You should find stickers on the windows that provide numerical information rating the energy efficiency of the glass, the lower the number the better.

 Lastly, don’t forget insulation.
-If you’re replacing the usual double hung window that used pulleys and ropes to raise and lower the window, make sure that insulation will be stuffed in the pockets where the ropes were used – otherwise the air will just channel around the window.
+If you’re replacing the usual double hung window that used pulleys and ropes to raise and lower the window, make sure that insulation will be stuffed in the pockets where the ropes were used – otherwise, the air will just channel around the window.